 Another passion of mine is studying languages.
 I speak 6 of them (English, Mandarin, Cantonese, Hokkien, Malay language and Japanese), even though I only achieved native language level proficiency with the first 4 on the list.
 Multicultural awareness helps me offer culturally sensitive support to clients from diverse cultures.

 Before becoming a psychologist, I worked as an early childhood teacher registered with the Victorian Institute of Teaching.
-In terms of my interests, I am a massive Potterhead and fan of many Sanrio and Disney characters.
-I love travelling and have an appreciation for very old buildings (the oldest one I’ve stayed at was built in the Dark Ages, more than 500 years ago) because once again, I love anything with a good story and rich history.
+In terms of my interests, I am a Potterhead and fan of many Sanrio and Disney characters.
+I love travelling and have an appreciation for heritage buildings (the oldest one I’ve stayed at was built in the Dark Ages, more than 500 years ago) because once again, I love anything with a good story and a rich history.

 Education and professional memberships:

 Full registration with Psychology Registration Board of Australia (PsyBA)

 Psychology Registration Board of Australia (PsyBA) Endorsement in Educational and Developmental Psychology

 Full registration with Victorian Institute of Teaching (non-practicing)